Treprostinil Oral Inhalation Solution

 - Do not mix other drugs in nebulizer.

-- If you get treprostinil oral inhalation solution in your eyes or on your skin, rinse with water.
+- If treprostinil oral inhalation solution gets in the eyes or on the skin, rinse with water.

 What do I do if I miss a dose?

 - Take a missed dose as soon as you think about it.

 - If it is close to the time for your next dose, skip the missed dose and go back to your normal time.